 Many international companies have had problems with expanding their brands worldwide because they have failed to put in the research and effort necessary to understand the culture.
 This has lead to several failed brands, to offended consumers, and to the loss of millions of dollars that comes with having to start all over again.

-This post, originally published in 2013, remains one of the most consistently popular articles on this website.
+Editor's note (2020): This post, originally published in 2013, remains one of the most consistently popular articles on this website.
+Mike Fromowitz passed away in June 2020.
+Read more about his career in our obituary for him.